An infamous international operator signed on to lobby for Myanmar's junta. What is he really up to?

 Ben-Menashe is unusually accessible to reporters.
 When I called him recently he picked up immediately.
 We spoke for a half hour, in the first of several interviews.
 At the time, he said he was in Myanmar and en route to his hotel in Yangon.
 Noting the longstanding ties between the Israeli and Burmese militaries, he claimed he has worked for Myanmar’s generals “going back to 1990s.
 They need to trust people.
 They know me, so they trust me.”

 During our conversations, he echoed pro-junta propaganda.
 He claimed: Aung San Suu Kyi, the 1991 Nobel Prize winner whose National League for Democracy party won an apparent sweeping victory over a military-backed party in November, is a “fascist racist” who supported the genocide of the country’s Muslim Rohingya minority.
-He alleged the NDL cheated in the election by limiting voting by minority groups and claimed the junta plans to hold “a real election” and “wants to build a civilian government.”
+He alleged the NLD cheated in the election by limiting voting by minority groups and claimed the junta plans to hold “a real election” and “wants to build a civilian government.”
 Suu Kyi, he contended, “tried to throw the country into the hands of the Chinese.”
 The generals “don’t want to be Chinese puppets” or let “the country fall apart.”

 He was using real complexities in Myanmar’s politics to justify the junta’s coup and violence.
 Suu Kyi’s complicity in the Rohingya’s persecution did stain her reputation.
-The NDL is widely seen as supporting closer ties to China.
+The NLD is widely seen as supporting closer ties to China.
 (Not surprisingly, the junta is trying to appeal to American concerns regarding competition with Beijing.)
 And the Carter Center, a nonprofit that focuses on conflict resolution and monitored Myanmar’s election, did fault the country for “serious deficiencies” in its voting laws and for “the exclusion of more than two million people from the electoral process” due to ongoing violence in parts of the country.
-But the organization rejected the junta’s claim that the NDL won via pervasive election fraud.
+But the organization rejected the junta’s claim that the NLD won via pervasive election fraud.

 As for the military junta killing pro-democracy protesters, Ben-Menashe blamed the protesters for initiating the violence.
 And he asserted the number of reported deaths and arrests are exaggerated.